kalviumcommunity/Historical_Figures/README.md

 🕰️ HistorySpeaks
-HistorySpeaks is a Generative AI project where users can chat with famous historical figures like Albert Einstein, Mahatma Gandhi, Cleopatra, and more.
+HistorySpeaks is a Generative AI project where users can chat with famous historical figures like Albert Einstein, Mahatma Gandhi, Cleopatra

 This project combines cutting-edge AI techniques including: